OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample4/README.md

     </icf:OpenICFContainer>

 Note that the last entry in that file has the same email address (scarter@example.com) as an entry in the CSV.
 This will be used by correlation to find and update the record.

+#####Step 2
-    2. Start OpenIDM with the configuration for sample 4.
+Start OpenIDM with the configuration for sample 4.

     $ ./startup.sh -p samples/sample4

+#####Step 3
-    3. Run reconciliation.
+Run reconciliation.

     $ curl -k -H "Content-type: application/json" -u "openidm-admin:openidm-admin" -X POST "https://localhost:8443/openidm/recon?_action=recon&mapping=csv_xmlfile"
     {"reconId":"84b55592-a2d5-438a-ba71-c5e9a7a93938"}

+#####Step 4
-    4. See the data updated in the XML file:
+See the data updated in the XML file:

     $ cd /path/to/openidm
     $ cat samples/sample4/data/xmlConnectorData.xml